SenseLogic/LINGUI/README.md

 ### Functions

-Most functions simply return a translated string.

-They can optionally have parameters, which are translation objects providing one or several of the following informations :
+Function can have parameters, which are translation variables providing one or several of the following informations :

 *   a text (`$`);
-*   a quantity text (`*`), specified either in integer (`#`) or real (`%`) format;
+*   a quantity text (`*`), which can be either an integer (`#`) or real (`%`) value;
 *   a genre (`&`).

+By default, functions return a translated string, which is the concatenation of the string value of all their executed statements.

+Unless the function has a single-line definition, this result is transparently accumulated inside an implicit `result` translation variable.

-If the function name is prefixed by a colon (`:`), it will instead return a translation object, which can be used as a parameter for another translation function.
+If the function name is prefixed by a colon (`:`), the function will return the `result` translation variable itself, instead of just its text property.

-Single-line functions directly return their result, while longer functions return the concatenation of their statement values, stored inside a result translation variable (`result`).

 ### Statements